schneiderfelipe/chat-splitter/README.md

 # chat-memory

-Chat memory is a utility for managing chat history in applications using the [64bit/async-openai](https://github.com/64bit/async-openai) library.
+Chat memory is a utility for managing chat history in applications using the [64bit/async-openai](https://github.com/64bit/async-openai) and [zurawiki/tiktoken-rs](https://github.com/zurawiki/tiktoken-rs) libraries.
 It provides functionality for splitting chats into manageable chunks, ensuring that the maximum number of tokens and messages are not exceeded.

 ## Usage